yahoo/elide-doc/pages/guide/03-security.md

 `ReadPermission` governs whether a model or field can be read by a particular user.
 If the expression evaluates to `true` then access is granted.
 Notably, `ReadPermission` is evaluated as the user navigates through the data represented by the URL.
-Elide's security model is focused on field-level access, with permission annotations applied at on an entity or package being shorthand for applying that same security to every field in that scope.
+Elide's security model is focused on field-level access, with permission annotations applied on an entity or package being shorthand for applying that same security to every field in that scope.
 For example, if a request is made to `GET /users/1/posts/3/comments/99` the permission execution will be as follows:

 1. `ReadPermission` on `User<1>#posts`